jirivrba/filmgraingen/README.md

 # Film Grain Generator (35mm 70s, 80s Look)

-This Python tool generates **4K film grain overlays** that emulate photochemical film stock from the 1980s.
+This Python tool generates **4K film grain overlays** that emulate photochemical film stock from the 1970s or 1980s.
 The grain is **different in every frame** (no static texture), creating a realistic organic look suitable for overlay in editing software like Final Cut Pro X, DaVinci Resolve, Premiere Pro, etc.

 ---